samueldashadrach/samueldashadrach.github.io/Crypto.md

 permalink: /Crypto/
 ---

-My name is Samuel Shadrach, I'm an engineering student at IIT Delhi.
+I'm an engineering student at IIT Delhi.
 I was very active in the cryptocurrency and DeFi space, including working at [Rari Capital](http://rari.capital/) and helping [Market.xyz](http://market.xyz/) in their early days.
-I worked on risk management of lending pools, attracting contributors and aided with strategy.
-My twitter handle was @SamuelShadrach4, unfortunately it is deleted and I have no backup.

 Links to some of my stuff: